folio-org/mod-circulation/doc/loanrules.md

 ```
 priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line
-fallback-policy: no-circulation
+fallback-policy: l no-circulation
+fallback-policy: r no-request
+fallback-policy: n no-notice
-g visitor + t rare: policy-b
+g visitor + t rare: l loan-policy-b r request-policy-b n notice-policy-b
-t rare: policy-c
+t rare: l loan-policy-c r request-policy-c n notice-policy-c
-t rare + m book: policy-d
+t rare + m book: l loan-policy-d r request-policy-d n notice-policy-d
 ```

 A loan for material type `book` and loan type `rare` and patron group `visitor` matches all three rules.
 The criterium type priority is the same (`t`).
-The line with policy-b has a specificity of 2 because it has two criteria (`g` and `t`).
-The line with policy-c has a specificity of 1 because it has only one criterium (`t`).
-The line policy-d has a specificity of 2 because it has two criteria (`t` and `m`).
+The line with loan-policy-b has a specificity of 2 because it has two criteria (`g` and `t`).
+The line with loan-policy-c has a specificity of 1 because it has only one criterium (`t`).
+The line loan-policy-d has a specificity of 2 because it has two criteria (`t` and `m`).

-The rules with policy-b and policy-d have the highest specificity priority of 2.
+The rules with loan-policy-b and loan-policy-d have the highest specificity priority of 2.

 Use the `all` keyword to match all names of that criterium type.
 That way the criterium type is used for both the Criterium type priority and the Rule specificity